jimmybigcommerce/wpdotenv/README.md

 # WP Dotenv

-WP Dotenv enables Wordpress instances to be completely configured using .env files, by mapping the environment variables to the constants and variables required by Wordpress.
+WP Dotenv enables Wordpress instances to be completely configured using .env files and/or environment variables, by mapping the environment variables to the constants and variables required by Wordpress.

+This is helpful for containerising Wordpress and for managing configuration values without needing to edit/maintain a wp-config.php which contains secrets.

 ## What? / Why?